fierce-bri/Checkers-game/README.md

 - JDK 16 or newer
 - A desktop environment capable of displaying Java Swing applications

-The application uses relative paths for its image and sound assets, so run the commands from the repository root.
+The application uses relative paths for its image assets, so run the commands from the repository root.

 ## Run from the Command Line